 It appears that these problems usually arise with firewalls based upon Linux 2.6 kernels.
 The workaround successfully used by a number of HFS users is to set the value

 echo 1 > /proc/sys/net/ipv4/netfilter/ip_conntrack_tcp_be_liberal

 If you experience slow or intermittently slow backup or restore performance rather than a loss of connection, then the cause could nonetheless still be firewall-related.
 Please check any intervening firewalls for active anti-virus/anti-malware scanning.
 Packet-scanning in transit can seriously affect data rates, even on otherwise uncongested network links.

 Some departments have reported problems related to deep packet inspection (DPI) firewalls and access to the archive service (please note this does not affect the backup service).
 The HFS archive service uses TCP port 2000, and this port is also used by SCCP (Cisco's Skinny Client Control Protocol).
 DPI firewalls with support for SCCP expect only to see SCCP connections using port 2000 - they view the TSM connection to the HFS archive service as erroneous and terminate it.
 On the client machine this is normally seen as a hang while starting the TSM software for archiving.
 To fix this problem, DPI must be disabled for SCCP/port 2000 on the firewall.
-On Juniper Netscreen firewalls (specifically the SSG140) the Application Layer Gateway settings need to be changed.
-This can be done by issuing the following command in the firewall command line interface:
+On Juniper firewalls, the Application Layer Gateway settings need to be changed.
+For example, on the Juniper SSG140, issue the following command in the firewall command line interface:

 unset alg sccp enable